AminNasiri63/LLM/README.md

 # 📝 BleuScore.ipynb
 * This file compares English-to-Farsi translation quality between **facebook/mbart model** and **Google Translate**, using **BLEU score** as the evaluation metric.

 ---

+# 📝 FineTunePEFT_DialogueSummarization.ipynb
+* In this notebook, we fine-tune the **FLAN-T5 model** from Hugging Face for enhanced dialogue summarization.
+To improve the inferences, we explore a full fine-tuning approach and evaluate the results with **ROUGE metrics**.
+Then, we perform **Parameter-Efficient Fine-Tuning (PEFT)**, evaluate the resulting model, and observe that the benefits of PEFT outweigh the slightly lower performance metrics.

+---